JosefinaAureaAmaro/00_Project_Python_DataAnalysis/README.md

 Since we just entered summer maybe we can show a heat map from March to today and call it “Seasonal Air Pollution Changes” or something like that?

 ## Actual Dataset Used
+*Dataset Docs are in the Google Drive if you're having issues*

 Dataset: https://datacatalog.worldbank.org/dataset/world-development-indicators
 Subject:
 Refer to doc “World_Dev_Indicators_Reviewed_Subjects.docx”